 The story the scumbro wants to tell is that they’re just like you.
 But it's patently clear that by starring in films and making tunes and dressing in outfits that can't properly be recreated in charity shops, like I’ve tried to do, they’re not.
 It's telling, in fact, that there’s a difference between the average streetwear head and the generic scumbro.

-Still, I guess dressing like a scumbro is a form of celebrity freedom: a way to go beyond oneself.
-I'm not saying Bieber wakes up feeling like you and I – worrying about bills and scabs and if he’s remembered to defrost tonight’s chicken.
+Still, I guess dressing like a scumbro is a form of celebrity freedom: It's a way to go beyond oneself.
+I'm not saying Bieber wakes up feeling like you and I—worrying about bills and scabs and if he’s remembered to defrost tonight’s chicken.
 The key is that it looks like he just might be thinking those things, even if he isn’t.

 And that’s the true magic of clothes: they’re fake, they’re real, they’re everything you want them to be.
-They’re Justin Bieber, in a shitty trailer hat, trying and failing to look normal; and they’re me, in a shitty red coat, trying and failing to look rich.
-It’s the scumbro dichotomy: you have to look like the thing you aren’t to be the thing you are.
-I kept the hat, the coat will get a walk out, it took me three days to feel normal again after eating pizza through a moustache.
+They’re Justin Bieber in a shitty trailer hat trying and failing to look normal; and they’re me, in a shitty red coat, trying and failing to look rich.
+It’s the scumbro dichotomy: You have to look like the thing you aren’t to be the thing you are.
+I kept the hat, the coat will get a walk out, it took me three days to feel normal again after eating pizza through a mustache.
 How anyone can live like this is beyond me.

 Sign up for our newsletter to get the best of VICE delivered to your inbox daily.